Careers and Employability Service

 Structure your supporting information

-• Consider how your values and behaviours align to those of the employer and you are applying to the NHS, incorporate how you demonstrate the principles and values of the NHS Constitution.
-This will add depth, understanding and reflective practice to your application (see example 2) and will also show you have undertaken employer research.
-Look at your practice and how you work, giving examples from your placement experiences and wider extracurricular activities.
+• Consider how your values and behaviours align to those of the employer and if you are applying to the NHS, incorporate how you demonstrate the principles and values of the NHS Constitution and the specific NHS Trust values.

 • You may also want to include information about how you will continue to develop as a professional nurse.